nunobrum/PyLTSpice/README.md

 * Alternative contact : nuno.brum@gmail.com

 ### History ###
+* Version 0.6
+Histogram.py now has an option to make the histogram directly from values stored in the clipboard

 * Version 0.5
 The LTSpice_RawReader.py now uses the struc.unpack function for a faster execution